 We all know China is a big country!
-With many varying climates, traditions and culture.
+With many varying climates, traditions, and cultures.
 This is also true when it comes to Chinese tea.
-And while tea is grown in many of China's regions, prominent tea growing regions occupy less than 50% of the whole country.
+And while tea is grown in many of China's regions, only about 40% of the country is home to the most prominent tea-growing regions.
 The perfect tea calls for a very particular climate, ideally with high moisture and not too cold.

 That’s why most of China’s teas grow in the Southern parts of the country.
-There each region has their own specialty tea that is produced based on history and climate that might suit the tea perfectly.
+There, each region has its own specialty tea, produced based on history and climate that might suit the tea perfectly.

-It is of no surprise that often times the people who live in these regions drink nothing but the kind of tea that is produced there, not venturing out to try other varieties from different regions.
+It is of no surprise that people who live in these regions often drink only the kind of tea produced there, not venturing out to try other varieties from different regions.
 It is said that if a farmer is able to cultivate a tea that is superb in all senses, this tea will only stay in its vicinity to be enjoyed by locals and visitors, but not be sold to outsiders.

 SOUTHWEST CHINA